workos-inc/laravel-example-applications/laravel-mfa-example/README.md

     WORKOS_CLIENT_ID=project_xxxxxxxxxxxx
     ```

-## SSO Setup with WorkOS

-5. Follow the [SSO authentication flow instructions](https://workos.com/docs/sso/guide/introduction) to create a new SSO connection in your WorkOS dashboard.

-6. Add `http://localhost:8000/auth/callback` as a Redirect URI in the Configuration section of the Dashboard.

-7. Update `routes/web.php` with the Connection ID.

 ## Testing the Integration

-8. Start the server and head to `http://localhost:8000/ to begin the login flow!
+5. Start the server and head to `http://localhost:8000/ to begin the login flow!

 ```sh
 php artisan serve
 ```

+## Using the MFA application

+6. This application is meant to showcase the MFA API and how to interact with it using the WorkOS Laravel SDK.
+It is not meant to show a real-life example of how MFA should be implemented.

+   The app supports two types of MFA flows, SMS and Time-based One Time Password (TOTP).

+   SMS: The SMS flow requires you to send a code via text message.
+You can customize this message, but the message must include the string "{{code}}".
+This string of characters tells the WorkOS API to generate a random code that will be populated automatically.
+If "{{code}}" is not included in the message, the authentication cannot be completed.

+   TOTP: This type of authentication requires the use of a 3rd party authentication app (1Password, Authy, Google Authenticator, Microsoft Authenticator, Duo, etc).
+Scan the QR code from the Factor Details page to create the corresponding factor in the 3rd party app, then enter the time-based password when prompted in this MFA application.

+   TOTP NOTE - Since all storage is being done via browser cookies, a limited number of TOTP type connections can be added at a time to this app due to limitations on the size of the cookies that browsers can store.
+This is due to the size of the QR code.

 ## Need help?

+First, make sure to reference the MFA docs at https://workos.com/docs/mfa/guide.

-If you get stuck and aren't able to resolve the issue by reading our [WorkOS Laravel SDK documentation](https://docs.workos.com/sdk/laravel), API reference, or tutorials, you can reach out to us at support@workos.com and we'll lend a hand.
+If you get stuck and aren't able to resolve the issue by reading our API reference or tutorials, you can reach out to us at support@workos.com and we'll lend a hand.